 Calculate insurance and new member fees.
 Complete the blue Accident Insurance Information form from the packet.
 The fee is $1 per person, including Tiger Cub adult partners for Cub Scout packs.
 If you added any new members and want them to be members before your new charter starts January 1, add a fee of $2/month/member.
 Use the worksheet in step 6 (page 4) to calculate the total payment due.

 4. Obtain signatures on recharter roster.
 Before you turn-in your paperwork, you must get two signatures on the first page of the recharter roster.
 The person named as the executive officer on the roster must sign the top line for the chartered organization The person named as the unit leader (e.g., Cubmaster, Scoutmaster) must sign the bottom line as unit leader.
 The middle line, council representative, can be completed at turn-in and will be signed by a commissioner and/or the professional Scouter responsible for supporting your unit’s district.

 5. Turn in all paperwork.
 Take the following to turn-in: signed, updated roster, complete applications for new members, completed Accident Insurance Information form, and Journey to Excellence application.
 Bring your unit’s check with you to turn-in; we suggest that the amount not be filled in until someone has checked the total calculated on page 4.
 When your district has a turn-in, district personnel will take the paperwork to the council office.
 Otherwise, your unit must turn it in at Registration in the council office at 2225 North Loop W, between 8:00 A.M. and 4:30 P.M.
 Monday-Friday, on or before December 15th.
-If the last day of the month is a holiday or weekend, the paperwork must be in before the end of the last business day of the month to be on time.
+Any errors found by the registration staff after turn-in must be corrected promptly or your unit will be dropped, losing its right to use Scouting's programs to serve its youth members.

 Unit Recharter Instructions/Checklist